OpenF2/F2/docs/src/container-development.md

 });
 ```

 <span class="label label-important">Important</span> The `getToken()` function can only be called one-time.
-It self-destructs to protect the token for Container Developers and therefore Container Developers must call `F2.AppHandlers.getToken()` before any F2 apps are registered with the container.
+It self-destructs to protect the token for Container Developers and therefore Container Developers must call `F2.AppHandlers.getToken()` and store its return value before any F2 apps are registered with the container.

 ### Default App Layout